dawidmarczakcompany/legominifigs/README.md

 ## Usage

-Once you have installed the project dependencies, you can start the application locally:
+Once you have cloned the project repository, you can start the application locally:

 ```
 yarn install